For as long as you can remember, you’ve dreamed of writing for a living.

 But you know this isn’t the end.

-When this writing project ends, you’ll begin another, and another after that.
+When you reach the finish line for this writing project, you’ll begin another, and another after that.

 It’s what you do.